What is special waste?

 Options for managing special waste

 Generators can manage special waste as fully regulated dangerous waste or they can choose to follow the conditional exclusion requirements.
-To take advantage of the conditional exclusion of special wastes (WAC 173-303-073), generators must do one or all of the following:
+To take advantage of the conditional exclusion of special wastes (WAC 173-303-073), generators must do at least one of the following:

 Examples of possible special wastes

 - WSC2 – Spent polymerization catalyst, sodium hydroxide, aluminum hydroxide, and batteries.

 - WT02 – Contaminated absorbents and debris, evaporator condensate, pollution control filter cake, and paint.